Academic Journey:I'm currently Assistant Professor of Philosophy at St. Louis Community College where I've taught since Spring of 2021.

 .....
 How did I get here?
-In 2010, I became a philosophy major at Santa Monica College.
+In 2010, I declared philosophy as my major at Santa Monica College.
 For two years, my interest was in social and political philosophy; which, by my lights, includes religious studies.
 I wanted to understand the effects of our beliefs (including our religious beliefs) on how we act.
-In 2012, I transferred to UCLA and while studying there I attended an APA meeting with the philosophy club.
+In 2012, I transferred to UCLA and while studying there I attended an APA meeting with the philosophy club in San Diego.
 In one session, people were trying to figure out what kind of true belief gets called knowledge.
 I became addicted to Gettier literature.
-I took an intro to epistemology course and became sure, against all odds, knowledge is not a kind of belief at all.
+I took an intro to epistemology course and became sure that knowledge is not a kind of belief at all.
+By 2014, I was calling myself a future epistemologist.
 My writing sample for graduate school aimed at showing that Plato is correct that knowledge is not something like a justified true belief.
 In 2015, I entered the Ph.D. in philosophy program at Saint Louis University.
 My research interest remained in epistemology but I moved beyond Plato (likely because I can't read Attic Greek!).
 Under John Greco's supervision, I defended my dissertation in Spring of 2020.
 In my dissertation, Knowledge Beyond Belief, I broaden the limits of knowledge beyond traditional conceptions and contemporary alternatives by arguing for knowledge beyond the scope of belief.
-After one year of serving as an adjunct for Jefferson College, St. Louis Community College, St. Louis University, and Southern Illinois University (Edwardsville), I accepted a full time position as an assistant professor.
-Everyday I enter the classroom (or log into it) is a gift. |
+I defended my doctoral dissertation virtually in the first few months of the COVID-19 Pandemic.
+I took work as an adjuct working simultaneously for Jefferson College, St. Louis Community College, St. Louis University, and Southern Illinois University (Edwardsville).
+One year later, I accepted a full time position as an Assistant Professor.
+Everyday I enter the classroom (or log into it) is a gift.
+Let this story demonstrate that someone can go from ESL to CC to PhD. :) |

 Published:![]()